Do you and your partner have a different level of desire for sex? Here's what you can do if you and your partner disagree when it comes to sex.

 Postpartum depression can be brought on by changes in hormone levels that occur after pregnancy.
 Any woman can get postpartum depression in the months after childbirth, miscarriage, or stillbirth.

 Is your low libido causing problems in your relationship?
 Are you unable to keep up with your spouse's sex drive?
 Good news: you're not alone.
-How Can I Divorce-Proof My Marriage?
 In this instructional sex video, Licensed Mental Health Counselor and YourTango Expert Janie Lacy explains that it's common — especially for women — to experience this problem.
 Her advice?
+Start by seeing a doctor to rule out any potential physical or hormonal complications that might be causing your libido to drop.

 I am with a man who used to be very passionate and loved to make love to me and now he doesn't make love to me at all and its been this way for a couple of years now.
 He is 9 years older than me and I am 56.
 I am very attraction, sexually appealing, so men tell me, and have a positive attitude and am very kind and understanding.
 We don't even sleep in the same bed anymore.
 He says he loves me and we will be together forever and he's a nice man and is respectful but I miss the passion that was once there.